tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/Activities/02-columns-01/README.md

 5. View the column data types of the Pandas DataFrame.

-6. Rename the columns of the Pandas DataFrame to "Person_ID", "First_Name", "Last_Name", "Email", "Gender", "University", "Occupation", "Salary".
+6. Using the `columns` attribute, rename the columns of the Pandas DataFrame to "Person_ID", "First_Name", "Last_Name", "Email", "Gender", "University", "Occupation", "Salary".

 7. Alternatively, rename the columns of the Pandas DataFrame using a Dictionary.